mzkrasner/nsforum-revamp/README.md

 # Attestation-Gated Forum Template

+This branch contains an integration to create and vote on Snapshot proposals from within the forum.

 A template for setting up attestation-gated decentralized forums built with Ceramic (using ComposeDB), Orbis SDK, and Hololym.

 ## Getting Started (to be updated)